 The best way to deal with fleas is to prevent them in the first place.
 At Velvet Lawns, we use a granular treatment to eliminate fleas and ticks fast so they don’t hitch a ride on your pets.

-Perimeter Pest Control
+Perimeter Pest Control in Ohio

 Another popular service we provide is perimeter pest control.
 This is a liquid treatment applied around the foundation of your house to keep out intruding bugs like spiders, ants, box elder bugs, stinkbugs, and ladybugs.
 Basically, if you’re a bug, you’re in trouble.